Jeiwan/uniswapv3-book/content/docs/milestone_1/first-swap.md

 }
 ```

-`Tick` and `Position` are custom types that make managing of ticks and positions easier.
+`Tick` and `Position` are custom types that make the managing of ticks and positions easier.
 You'll find their code in `lib`
 folder.

 > For brevity, I'll omit detailed explanation of Solidity syntax and features.
 Solidity has [great documentation](https://docs.soliditylang.org/en/latest/),